 Many prescription drugs from primary care doctors are actually safe if people use them correctly.
 Elderly people and their doctors should know their medical histories and health conditions.
 This knowledge can help make their drug prescription treatment safer and more effective.

 It is important for elderly adults to work with medical healthcare professionals to learn the possible dangers of drug interaction, prescription misuse, and drug abuse.
 Medical professionals work to prescribe the right kinds of prescription drugs.
 They can help elderly adults monitor them and their conditions while they use prescription drugs.
 This help for drug or alcohol abuse can come from rehab centers, 12-step programs, sobriety programs such as SMART Recovery, counseling, or a combination of these.
 Holistic addiction treatment may also be helpful as the main goal of this treatment is to provide patients with natural ways to cope with pain and other ailments without prescription drugs.

 It is also important for elderly people to use their prescription as prescribed by their doctors.
 Elderly adults are often at risk for not using their prescription drugs as prescribed.
 This may be due to forgetfulness, confusion, or mood changes and even boredom.
 Or, elderly adults might experience emotional changes that could lead to the abuse of prescription drugs because they feel they can use the drugs as ways to cope with their emotions.

-Signs of Substance Abuse in the Elderly
+Signs of Substance Use Disorder in the Elderly

 Prescription drug medications are intended to help elderly people treat health ailments.
 Many aging adults battle chronic or long-term illnesses.
 Doctors and nurses should be careful when prescribing medications to the elderly.
 Alcohol and prescription drug medications can have severe adverse side effects on anyone, but can especially affect the elderly.
-Some signs of substance abuse include:
+Some signs of substance use disorder include: